(and individuals whose personal data is obtained in association)

 - Third party organisations such as appropriate lenders and lawyers to facilitate the set up and completion of a transaction

 - Third party organisations that provide identification checking services

 - Third party organisations that provide applications/functionality, data processing or IT services to us

-- Our trade associations, professional bodies and business associates e.g. agents, solicitors, accountants etc.
+- Our trade associations, professional bodies and business associates e.g. auditors, insurers, solicitors, accountants etc.

 Occasionally, we may also need to disclose your personal data in the following circumstances:

 - Based on our legitimate interests, to third parties if we choose to sell, transfer, or merge parts of our business or our assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
 If a change happens to our business, then the new owners may use your personal data in the same way as set out in this privacy notice.